-Figure 4 on page 16 shows individual DIMM connectors.
-The numbers in parentheses are for the PS702 expansion unit system board.
+Figure 6 shows individual DIMM connectors for the PS704 system board.
+The numbers in parentheses are for the PS704 expansion-unit system board.

 System-board LEDs

 Use the illustration of the LEDs on the system board to identify a light emitting diode (LED).